 - As of 2020-21, the following rule change expands SWS eligibility for religiously-affiliated employers, including religiously-affiliated institutions of higher education, while clarifying the prohibition on SWS-funded work that directly involves religious worship, exercise, or instruction.
-Please see Chapters 3 and 4 for more information. - Please note the updated online SWS Contract and Business Profile, also located in the Resources section of this manual, which reflects the rule change noted above and should be utilized for all new SWS employers. - The rule change also means that the requirement for institutions to use a Religious Affiliation Questionnaire to help determine SWS eligibility is no longer necessary.
-This form has therefore been removed online, as well as no longer being included in the Resources section of this manual.
+Please see Chapters 3 and 4 for more information. - The updated online SWS Contract and Business Profile, located in the Resources section of this manual, reflects the rule change noted above and should be utilized for all new SWS employers. - The rule change also means that the requirement for institutions to use a Religious Affiliation Questionnaire to help determine SWS eligibility is no longer necessary.
+This form has therefore been removed online, and is no longer being included in the Resources section of this manual.

-• Changes to SNAP Eligibility for Work Study Students
+Changes to SNAP Eligibility for Work Study Students